A radio program from the European Institute of Jewish Music hosted by Hervé Roten

-They take with them the nostalgia of course, but also the courage and desire of a better life for their children, but most of all, a culture deeply anchored in Judaism, its particuliar rituals, its traditional meals and music.
+They took with them the nostalgia of course, but also the courage and desire of a better life for their children, but most of all, a culture deeply anchored in Judaism, its particuliar rituals, its traditional meals and music.

 This radio program, illustrated with many musical excerpts, captures this lost world, where Jews and Muslims were for many centuries, holders of Algeria’s musical heritage.